City-of-Memphis-Wastewater/mulch/README.md

 # mulch — Workspace Factory CLI

-`mulch` is a lightweight, project-agnostic CLI tool to scaffold and generate workspace directories for intentional, usable Python projects.
-It bootstraps a standardized workspace folder structure, an introspective templated `WorkspaceManager`, and other key files inside both your source directory and your workspaces directory.

-Set up new projects easily with workspace scaffolding and source-code templating.

-Key feature: Benefit from introspective directory getters and file getters in the `WorkspaceManager` class, dictated by `mulch-scaffold.json` and protected by `mulch.lock`.

-Set up new projects easily with workspace scaffolding and source-code templating.

-Key feature: Benefit from introspective directory getters and file getters in the `WorkspaceManager` class, dictated by `mulch-scaffold.json` and protected by `mulch.lock`.
+`mulch` is a lightweight CLI and context menu tool, with multiple directory scaffolding use cases.
+Developers will enjoy quickly standing up Python projects, and end users will enjoy right clicking in the file browser to set up file organization the same way every time, customizable to each directory.

 ---

 ## Features

-- Initialize workspaces with a consistent scaffold defined by `mulch-scaffold.json`
-- Create a `default-workspace.toml` to track the active workspace
+Key feature: Benefit from introspective directory getters and file getters in the `WorkspaceManager` class, dictated by `mulch-scaffold.json` and protected by `manager.lock`.

+Key feature: The hidden `.mulch` folder can be leveraged for configuration as well as in `--stealth` mode, so that shared directories can be crisp while given you space to write analysis scripts.

+More:
 - Easily installable and runnable via `pipx`
-- Uses a Pythonic `/package-root/src/pacakge-name/` paradigm
-- Enforces a separation of source code and workspace files, with workspace files organized into  `/package-root/workspaces/your-special-workspace/` structure.
+- Enforces a separation of source code and workspace files.

 ---